epics-docs/epics-docs/getting-started/installation-linux.rst

 Install EPICS
 -------------

-The recommended way to start working with EPICS is to download one of the released packages.
+The recommended way to start working with EPICS is to download one of the release packages.
 The released versions of EPICS have been fully tested to work as documented.
 Choose the release that you want and download: